Academic Standards and Quality committee

 - Approve amendments to the schedule of People, Planet, PACE and Capstone units;

-- Approve new majors and specialisations provided that a business case has been approved by the Deputy Vice-Chancellor (Academic);
+- Approve new majors and specialisations provided that a business case has been approved by the Deputy Vice-Chancellor (Academic) and Registrar;

 - Approve the reaccreditation of coursework programs under the University's regular cycle of program review.